 I hope this article has given you everything you need to confidently grill burgers at home!
 The process isn’t all that different from a regular burger and it’s perfectly safe according to the USDA.

 Just remember, it’s going to take a little more time and you need to make sure the inside of each patty reaches a safe internal temperature.
 Don’t be in a rush when grilling frozen burgers, and you’ll see incredible results!

-Looking for more grilled food how to’s?
-Check out or grilled foods section next.
+Be sure to check out our guide on how to keep your burger patties from falling apart next.
 We’ve also made a guide to grilling frozen steaks if you want to check out how to grill other types of beef from a frozen state.